Meet our staff

 – Fletcher Johnson

-Tameka Robertson has provided administrative support to various organizations for over 20 years, beginning in the United States Air Force, 1995, where she worked as a Personnel Specialist.
+Tameka Robertson joined the Liberation family in November 2019.
+She began as the Volunteer coordinator and transitioned into the role of Operations Manager in November 2021.
+She has provided administrative support to various organizations for over 20 years, beginning in the United States Air Force, 1995, where she worked as a Personnel Specialist.
 Tameka completed her internship here at LVS in 2018 and fell in love with the mission.
-Tameka started at Liberation Veteran Services in November 2019.
-She began as the Volunteer coordinator and transitioned into the role of Office Manager in November 2020.
-Tameka works with our donors on all levels, handles all in-kind donations, and maintains our clothing closet for our veterans.
-Tameka found her passion for helping people years ago and spent the last 12 years providing care for others in varying positions.
+Tameka found her passion for helping people years ago and has spent the last 15 years providing care for others in varying positions.

 Carol Davis joined the Liberation Family in November 2020.
+She is the Permanent Housing Manager.
 She has worked with the homeless population since 2014 in the Richmond area.
 She has worked with Single Adults, Families, Physically Disabled, Veterans and more.
 She received a Bachelor of Science degree from Elizabeth City State University in 1985.
 Her previous roles have included Housing Counselor and Homeless Intake Specialist at Commonwealth Catholic Charities.
 She also has served as Benefits, Employment Specialist, and Coordinator of the SNAP Employment and Training Specialist Network Group for Chesterfield Department of Social Services.

 Meet Our Advisory Committee